Java Interview Questions & Answers

 Our learners also read: Java free online courses!

 7. What is a system class?

 It is a core class in Java.
 Since the class is final, we cannot override its behavior through inheritance.
 Neither can we instantiate this class since it doesn’t provide any public constructors.
 Hence, all of its methods are static.

-8. How to create daemon thread in Java?
+8. How to create a daemon thread in Java?